ChiefNyB/KogRob-EtoE-NN-Driving/README.md

 - Some python packages (installed automaically, see later)
 - ROS2 joystick interface package

-You can add these with cloning the following repo into the src folder:
+You can add these with cloning the following repo into the src folder of the workspace:

 ```bash
 git clone -b mogi-ros2 https://github.com/MOGI-ROS/turtlebot3